Aaron Dingle: Car crash stunt

 In May 2016, new Emmerdale producer Iain Macleod reveals Aaron will be heavily involved in the big October storyline along with Robert.
 Aaron and Robert will be caught in explosive and heartstopping twists.
 Iain says, "It's a massive, big storyline for Robron.
 It's funny, romantic and heartstopping in places.
 People will be on the edge of their seat – or possibly falling off the end of it.
 I think viewers want us to keep them together and they have earned the right to be together for a period.
 Obviously, there will be challenges, but I’m really rooting for them, I hope that they can make it through!"

 Departure (2021) and return stint

 On 16 November 2021, ITV announced that Miller would be competing in their competition series I'm a Celebrity...Get Me Out of Here!, meaning that a temporary exit for Aaron was speculated.
 However later that day, it was announced that Miller would not be returning to Emmerdale following his participation in the competition.
 Aaron's exit scenes were broadcast on 6 December 2021, as he leaves the village following the death of his partner Ben Tucker (Simon Lennon).
 However, under a year later, it was announced that Miller would reprise his role as Aaron for a guest stint in October 2022, as part of Emmerdale's 50th anniversary celebrations.

+Permanent Return (2023)

+Miller made an unannounced return on 9 October 2023, revealed to be his uncles Cain and Caleb Miligan (William Ash)'s hostage at Wylies Farm.